 “I had recently started in my position & was given the task of organising a printed invite for an event with a tight turnaround time.
 Claire & I collaborated on a very refreshing & updated look to the recycled design that had had been used for the same event in previous years.
 With Claire’s help we managed to achieve a great looking final design within a very tight schedule.
 Fantastic result for us both!”

 Hello.
 I am a fast, creative & conscientious graphic designer with a strong visual style, tasteful understanding of colour, type & composition.
-Graduating in 2004 with a degree in Print & Publishing Production (HND) from the University of the Arts, & have since gained ten years commercial experience in my chosen field.
+Graduating in 2004 with a degree in Print & Publishing Production (HND) from the University of the Arts, & have since gained thirteen years commercial experience in my chosen field.
 I have a solid background using the Adobe Creative Suite alongside relevant software, fonts & code, with a fondness to illustrate by hand.
 I thrive collaborating as part of a team, independently or remotely from my studio.
 An ability to multitask efficiently & prioritize on projects effectively — from conception through to completion & within deadline.
 With commercial experience in cosmetics, branding, magazine publishing, book publishing, agency & client facing, web design & build, responsive email design, editorial design, animated banners, retouching, artworking, colour correction, typography & print buying.

 Please email me to talk through your project or commission in further detail.